 Imagine what it feels to win a prize so great, that you know from this point onwards, your life will change forever.

 On Wednesday the 26th of April 2017, A Team Tuition was able to gift two lucky students this exact moment.
 As Skylah Rhambold and Waide Carson’s names were called to the stage at their weekly whole school assembly, both students knew from that moment onwards, their high school experience was about to change forever.
-Skylah and Waide were presented as the winning recipients of the $5000 A Team Tuition Transformation Scholarship.
+Skylah and Waide were presented as the winning recipients of the $5000 A Team Tuition Scholarship. -

-Why Waide and Skylah?
+Why Waide and Skylah for our tutoring scholarship?

-Swing back the clock 8 weeks to February 2017 where Skylah, Waide and the Miami SHS student cohort were sitting with Hayden McEvoy, the founding director of A Team Tuition, who pitched the ultimate student transformation scholarship, valued at $5000.
+-Swing back the clock 8 weeks to February 2017 where Skylah, Waide and the Miami SHS student cohort were sitting with Hayden McEvoy, the founding director of A Team Tuition, who pitched the ultimate student transformation scholarship, valued at $5000.

 Reflecting on this moment, Hayden recalls meeting Skylah and Waide individually.